Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Methodology

 \section{Methodology}

-In this work, we propose DISCO to calibrate the corrupt supervision signals caused by noisy bounding boxes in object detection.
-In essence, DISCO is an online calibration approach during the training phase.
-Notably, we integrate an estimator into the vanilla detection head to construct the distribution-aware head (DA head).
-In a training iteration, DISCO is performed twice using the DA head with the assigned proposals as input (see Figure~\ref{fig:pipline}).
-The first time aims to yield a refined ground-truth for proposal reassignment, by which better-matching proposals can be obtained.
+DISCO is a training-time approach designed for two-stage detectors.
+In a training iteration, it is performed \textit{twice} using the distribution-aware head (DA head) with the assigned proposals as input (see Figure~\ref{fig:pipline}).
+Two times of DISCO follow the same process and have only subtle differences for different purposes.
+The first time aims to yield a refined ground-truth for proposal re-assignment, by which better-matching proposals can be obtained.
 The second time aims to produce spatial distributions of proposals acting as superior supervision.
 In the following, we start by describing spatial distribution modeling in Section~\ref{sec:SDM}.
-Then, we will introduce three distribution-ware techniques (\textit{i.e.}, DA-Aug, DA-Ref, and DA-Est) in Section~\ref{sec:DA-Aug}, \ref{sec:DA-Ref} and \ref{sec:DA-Est}, respectively, in which we will also detail the differences between these two times of DISCO.
+Then, we will introduce DA-Aug, DA-Ref, and DA-Est in Section~\ref{sec:DA-Aug}, \ref{sec:DA-Ref} and \ref{sec:DA-Est}, respectively, in which we will also detail the differences between these two times of DISCO.